algolia/autocomplete/packages/website/docs/creating-a-renderer.md

 ---
 id: creating-a-renderer
-title: Creating a Renderer
+title: Creating a custom Renderer
 ---

-Learn how to build an autocomplete UI from the ground up, focusing React.
+Learn how to build a full autocomplete UI from the ground up.

-:::info
+:::info You might not need a custom renderer

-This is an advanced guide that leverages the [`autocomplete-core`](createAutocomplete) package.
-You shouldn't need to use it if you haven't reached limitations with [`autocomplete-js`](autocomplete-js).
+Building a custom renderer is an advanced pattern that leverages the [`autocomplete-core`](createAutocomplete) package to fully control the rendered experience.
+You shouldn't need to use it unless you've reached limitations with [`autocomplete-js`](autocomplete-js) and it's templating capabilities.

 :::